BloomTech-Labs/city-data-comparison-ds/README.md

  [Product Canvas](https://www.notion.so/City-Data-Comparison-bc94a2f56b05482e9c42a12748a0ed0a)

-Citrics provides statistics on 28,924 different locations in the United States that are available for viewing.
+Citrics provides statistics on 28,925 different locations in the United States that are available for viewing.
 This was created with a team of web developers and data engineers.
-These statistics include information about housing prices, employment, lifestyle and much more.
+These statistics include information about housing prices, employment, industry, lifestyle and much more.

 [Deployed Front End](https://citrics.io/)